RogerRabbit32/Python_FastAPI---TestTask_SocialNetwork/README.md

 cd SocialNetwork
 ```

-2. Inside the directory, create a <b>'.env'</b> file (this particular name is referenced in the docker-compose environment variable), where you have to specify two variables, storing your API keys:<p><br><code>HUNTER_API_KEY= CLEARBIT_API_KEY=</code></p><br>These keys will grant the application access to hunter.io and clearbit.com services.
+2. Inside the directory, create a <b>'.env'</b> file (this particular name is referenced in the docker-compose environment variable), where you have to specify two variables, storing your API keys:<p><code>HUNTER_API_KEY= CLEARBIT_API_KEY=</code></p>These keys will grant the application access to hunter.io and clearbit.com services.
 Without them, user registration will not be available and the project will not work properly.<br>

 4. Build the Docker image.
 Run the command: